Professor Sam Wass

 CURRENT RESEARCH

-But there are still lots of common themes between the two.
-In particular, I am interested in exploring the time dynamics of attention control and arousal control - taking ideas from how we observe and study weather systems to study how attention and arousal states build up and then dissipate.
+I am interested in the development of attention control (how we choose to allocate our attention, second by second) and arousal control (how we change our behaviours to ‘correct for’ exogenously caused increases and decreases in physiological stress).
+In particular, I am interested in exploring the time dynamics of attention control and arousal control, taking ideas from how we observe and study weather systems to study how attention and arousal states build up and then dissipate.

 And I am interested in trying to identify active, effortful processes through which attention and arousal states are either cancelled earlier than they would otherwise, or actively prolonged.